Derek Narendra, M.D., Ph.D.

 Biography

 Dr. Narendra received his B.A. from Columbia University in 2002, Ph.D. from University of Cambridge in 2012, and M.D. from the University of Michigan in 2012.
 During his graduate research with mentors Dr. Richard Youle and Professor Sir John Walker, he identified a novel mitophagy pathway involving the coordinated activities of Parkin and PINK1, mutations in which are the leading cause of Early Onset Parkinson's Disease.
-He completed the Brigham and Women's Hospital & Massachusetts General Hospital Harvard Neurology Residency Program in 2016 with additional fellowship training in movement disorders at the University of Pennsylvania.
+He completed the Brigham and Women's Hospital & Massachusetts General Hospital Harvard Neurology Residency Program in 2016 and the Movement Disorders fellowship at Penn Neurology in 2020.
 In 2017, Dr. Narendra received the McFarland Transition to Independence Award for Neurologist-Scientists and joined the NINDS as an Assistant Clinical Investigator within the Neurogenetics Branch (NINDS).
-His laboratory focuses on the molecular pathogenesis of Early Onset Parkinson's Disease.
+He was awarded a Lasker Clinical Research Scholarship and became a tenure track investigator in 2020.
+In 2022, he was awarded the Grass Foundation - American Neurological Association Award in Neuroscience.
+His laboratory focuses on mitochondrial dysfunction and stress responses in neurodegeneration.

 Selected Publications